mikheyev/abon/faq.md

 However, the reality of varroa’s impact is much more complicated than that.
 Worldwide, bee populations have shown an ability to evolve resistance to the mites.
 Managed colonies will most likely have to be treated with chemicals to manage Varroa levels, but that's been the worldwide practice for decades.
 There is novel and exciting research on Varroa control that will rely less on chemicals going forward.

 ### Are native bees in danger?
 Varroa mites are very host-specific and there is no chance of them switching to Australian native bees, which are only distantly related to honey bees.
-However, there is evidence that Varroa-vectored viruses spill over into native ecosystems, and we should study their effects to make sure no harm is done.
+However, there is evidence that Varroa-vectored viruses spill over into native ecosystems, and we should study their effects to understand this dynamic and mitigate any potential harm.

 A predicted decline in feral honey bee populations may even benefit native bees, as they are generally out-competed for floral resources.

 ## How can I help?

-- If you are a registered beekeeper (either recreational or commercial), you can join the network by hosting a site.
+- You can join the network by [registering on the website](https.abon.net) and hosting some bait hives.
 We will provide all the material to trap swarms, collect and prepare samples; and, mail them back.
 We require you to donate your time to check the swarm traps once very two to three weeks and commit to surveys for three years.

 - If you are a student, you can check out [ongoing research projects](https://biology.anu.edu.au/research/research-groups/mikheyev-group-evolutionary-genomics#acton-tabs-link--tabs-group_tabs_biology-middle-3) or [contact us](./contact) to discuss potential projects.

+## Are there any skills or pre-requisites to joing the programme ?
+You must be a registered beekeeper - either recreational or commercial.

 ### I am in a Management Emergency Zone (MEZ), can I participate?